Xilinx/VMC_Help/UTIL/RTP_Source/README.md

 produce an empty variable size signal output.

 The animation below shows how the block behaves when the value of the RTP is set to _[ones(8,1),nan(8,4),2*ones(8,1)\]_.
 Note the output of the block is a variable size signal.
 To learn more about variable size signals, click [here](../../GEN/variable-size-signal/README.md).
+Here we are running the simulation one step at a time.
+In the four periods when the RTP value is a NaN vector, the output of the RTP source block is an empty variable size signal.

 <img src="./Images/RTP_source.gif" width="500">